ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 </div>
 <a href="STDBreaks_Hist.png" target="_blank">View Image in New Tab</a>

-# Question:
+# Poll Questions:

-If you want to highlight the severity of systemic racism in policing, which classification method would be best?
+### 9) If you want to highlight the severity of systemic racism in policing, which classification method would be best?
     A) Equal Interval
     B) Quantiles
     C) Natural Breaks
     D) Manual Breaks
     E) Standard Deviation

-What classification method migth the RCMP choose to minimize the severity of systemic racism in policing?
+### 10) What classification method migth the RCMP choose to minimize the severity of systemic racism in policing?
     A) Equal Interval
     B) Quantiles
     C) Natural Breaks
     D) Manual Breaks
     E) Standard Deviation